ansys/pysystem-coupling/doc/source/api/core/adaptor/setup.rst

 .. currentmodule:: ansys.systemcoupling.core

-Analysis Setup Commands and Datamodel
+Analysis setup commands and datamodel
 =====================================

 See the |SETUP_ROOT_CLASS_REF| class for details.